LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.381.1
+*Released*: 16 October 2023
+- Issue 48312: Update messaging for race condition when adding to storage

 ### version 2.381.0
 *Released*: 16 October 2023
 - Add helper for App.freezerManagerIsCurrentApp()